regianenas/currency_converter/README.md

 It uses Django version 4.1, Rest Framework version 3.13.1 and PostgresSQL version 2.9.3 is set as database.

+**Note:** This project was create in PyCharm 2022.2.1 and with Docker version 20.10.14.

 ## Project Structure

 ```